-6. POWER SUPPLY
+6. Power Supply

-The power supply circuitry and board layout are very important parts of the full product design, with a critical impact on the overall performance of the product.
-Please read the following requirements and guidelines carefully to ensure a good and proper design.
+The power supply circuitry and board layout are very important parts of the full product design, with critical impact on the overall product performance.
+Read the following requirements and guidelines carefully to ensure a good and proper design.